moq-wg/Implementations/Google.md

 - Forward SUBSCRIBE to one peer in the routing table for an inclusive namespace, or the default if not in the table. *Does NOT* support relay of PUBLISH_DONE.

-- At the moment, the relay does not forward object extensions, stream FIN, or RESET, but this will be fixed in a matter of hours.

 ## Public Instances

 Google does not operate any public instances at this time.